Getting your Trinity Audio player ready...

 Oh crap.

-I should have said something more—maybe, run into the adjoining space just around the corner and tried to stop it.
+I should have done more—maybe run into the adjoining space and gotten in her face.

 Anything.